 “From the renowned Jamaican Marcus Garvey, Trinidadian Stokely Carmichael, to noted Guyanese historian Walter Rodney who aptly stated that “Every African has a responsibility to understand the system and work towards its overthrow – I think that’s what has been happening in Barbados and other Caribbean countries”

-This September, Barbados became the first commonwealth country since 1992 to declare its intention to remove the queen as head of state, ruffling feathers in the UK and starting an important conversation amongst other commonwealth nations.
+This September, Barbados became the first commonwealth country since 1992 to declare its intention to remove Queen Elizabeth II as head of state, ruffling feathers in the UK and starting an important conversation amongst other commonwealth nations.

 A step in the right direction yes, but not a straightforward fix to the discriminatory structures that continue to impact local Black people.